AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 1. Choose **[!UICONTROL Select audience]** to use an existing audience.
 To create a new audience to be used in this email, choose **Create your own**.
 Refer to this [section](segment-builder.md).

-    This screen displays all existing audiences defined in the Adobe Campaign console.
+    This screen displays all existing audiences defined in the Adobe Campaign console or from Adobe Experience Platform.

     ![](assets/create-audience2.png)